yc4330/NIH-grant-change/README.md

 my.query <- '("China"[Affiliation] AND "united states"[Affiliation]) AND (NIH[Grants and Funding])'

-### Visualization

-See [here]("https://yc4330.github.io/Master-Project").
-Slide to explore how varying ranges of scholars impact the shape of the line graph.
-Scholars are sorted in descending order based on the total number of collaborative papers.

-<iframe src="https://yc4330.github.io/Master-Project" width="600" height="400"></iframe>

 ### Analysis

 Is it because of covid?
 The answer is no when compared with the data with other countries.